-In the phase of setting up and defining synergies and complementarities, strong emphasis was put on the cooperation between the individual managing authorities of the operational programmes.
+In the stage of setting up and defining synergies and complementarities, this is expected mainly from the programmes' managing authorities.
 This mainly includes creation of synergistic and complementary links between interventions in individual programmes and coordination at all levels so as to achieve the best possible results in the entire system.
 Ensuring linkage between interventions is often based on the competence of a given ministry that manages both an operational programme and a national or EU programme, thus eliminating overlaps and setting complementary interventions adequately.

-Specific setting of synergistic and complementary links and tools for their coordination is part of the individual operational programmes (the annex of the Programme Document).
-In the implementation phase, the managing authorities are further expected to continuously coordinate the proposed intervention (eg. cooperation in the planning of the calls and their specification) that will motivate potential applicants to be able to combine and later evaluate individual interventions (eg. joint evaluation activities).
+Specific determination of synergistic and complementary links and instruments for their coordination is part of individual operational programmes.
+Managing authorities are expected to carry out ongoing coordination of planned interventions (e.g. through cooperation on the planning and specification of calls); this will motivate potential applicants to combine interventions, and subsequently evaluate them (e.g. joint evaluation activities).

-While the ESI Funds operate mainly at national and regional level, the European Community programmes are mostly centrally managed from the EU and particularly aimed at supporting projects that have succeeded in international competition.
-The cumulative effect of ESI funds and other resources can be a real help the local economy.
-In fact, there are a number of projects, which have successfully and creatively used various forms of investments from a range of EU programmes, funds and other resources.
+Whereas ESI Funds operate mainly at the national and regional levels, European Community programmes are usually centrally managed from the EU and they typically support transnational projects.
+The cumulative effect of ESI Funds and other resources may effectively help the local economy.
+In fact there are a number of projects which successfully and creatively took advantage of various forms of investments from different EU Funds programme and other sources.

-Coordination is applied at all levels of the implementation of ESI Funds programmes, including close interrelation with national programmes and EU instruments.
+Coordination is and will be applied at all levels of the implementation of ESI Funds programmes, including close interrelation with national programmes and EU instruments.
 As shown in the diagram, the system coordination proceeds from setting objectives to integrating them into programmes to evaluating them and proposing possible changes in the focus of implemented interventions.
 Feedback in the form of evaluation of results and impacts of implemented synergistic and complementary interventions is essential for the set-up of interventions.